27th February 2025

 Paul Alcock, Jaguar Landrover

-In this keynote, Paul from Jaguar Land Rover will share the transformative steps they have taken to create a workplace culture that prioritizes safety, support, and openness around the difficult topics of suicide and grief.
-Highlighting initiatives that go beyond standard corporate wellbeing offerings, this session will explore how Jaguar Land Rover has fostered a brave and compassionate environment where employees feel empowered to seek help and support one another.
+In this keynote, Paul from Jaguar Land Rover shares the transformative steps they have taken to create a workplace culture that prioritises safety, support, and openness around the difficult topics of suicide and grief.
+Highlighting initiatives that go beyond standard corporate wellbeing offerings, this session explored how Jaguar Land Rover has fostered a brave and compassionate environment where employees feel empowered to seek help and support one another.

 16:20 - 16:35 | Creating a Culture of Accountability